Being a soccer defender takes skill, commitment, and a wide variety of different qualities.

 One well-recognized technique for staying calm in a potentially stressful situation is to have prepared well beforehand.

 If a defender can take the time before a game to go over any scenarios that may arise in a game and then figure out the best way on managing each of those scenarios, they will be much better prepared when the next game comes.

 They will be able to approach those situations calmly as they have already anticipated and prepared for them.

 Playing as a defender in soccer can be highly pressured and at times stressful.
 And stress has a bad habit of making people make bad choices and mistakes that they would not have otherwise made.

-One way defenders overcome this by having a focussed mentality.
+One way defenders overcome this is by having a focused mentality.

 If a defender’s focussed mentality is to perform their role the best they can for every minute of the game because they know that this will help their team win the game, then nothing can distract them from that.